slittorin/home-assistant-maintenance/README.md

 I performed the below steps to get the InfluxDB running again.

+#### Update Root-token

+As the root-token was also changed, I needed to change in server1, so that scripts would be able to run.

+1. Login to server1 and to InfluxDB.
+2. Copy the API-token for admin from InfluxDB into the variable `HA_HISTORY_DB_ROOT_TOKEN` in the file `/srv/.env' on server1.

 #### Recreate API-tokens

+1. Login into InfluxDB.
-- I recreated the API-token for 'Write to HA bucket' thas is used in Home Assistant.
+1. I recreated the API-token for 'Write to HA bucket' thas is used in Home Assistant.
    - Added the new token in file `secrets.yaml' in the `config` directory in HA.
    - And thereafter restarted HA.
    - Data was then written to the InfluxDB-database correctly by HA.
-- I recreated the API-token for 'Read to HA bucket' thas is used in Grafana.
+2. I recreated the API-token for 'Read to HA bucket' thas is used in Grafana.
    - I added the new token in for data source 'ha_history_db' in Grafana.
    - After this I could get data in Grafana to show up.

+#### Recreate API-tokens